johnnyboystar22/hugging-face/docs/source/en/model_doc/chameleon.md

 inputs = processor(prompt, return_tensors="pt", padding=True).to(model.device)

 # Generate interleaved text and discrete image tokens
-# Note: We will need a larger `max_new_tokens` value since we are generating both text and image tokens.
 generate_ids = model.generate(
     **inputs,
     multimodal_generation_mode="interleaved-text-image",
+    # Note: We will need a larger `max_new_tokens` value since we are generating both text and image tokens.
     max_new_tokens=4096,
+    # This is important because most of the image tokens during training were for "empty" patches, so greedy decoding of image tokens will likely result in a blank image.
+    do_sample=True,
 )

+# Only keep the tokens from the response
+response_ids = generate_ids[:, inputs["input_ids"].shape[-1]]
 ```

-From here, you can split the generated tokens into text and image token segments, decode them separately as shown in the previous examples, and finally render the resulting text and images together.
+From here, you can split the response tokens into text and image token segments, decode them separately as shown in the previous examples, and finally render the resulting text and images together.
 You can also use [MMSG](https://github.com/leloykun/mmsg) to do this more easily.

 ## Model optimization